 You just ‘knew’?
 What does that even mean?
 How do I measure my certainty?
 In miles?
 Minutes?
 Cups of coffee?
 More importantly, how would I be able to tell if I was wrong?

-Now that I’ve loved and been loved by Daniel, I can confidently say that I understand that (previously unhelpful) answer much better than I did before.
+Now that I’ve loved and been loved by Daniel, I can confidently say that I understand that previously unhelpful answer much better than I did before.
 Part of it is trial and error.
 Making a decision and learning as you go.
 This takes time.
 There is a gradual, but unmistakeable certainty that comes with loving someone that fits you well.
 Still, if ever I am asked, I plan on saying something a little different.

 One day, if an unsure and unattached girl asks me ‘how I knew,’ I will give her my own vague, unhelpful reasoning:

-No pebble in my shoe.
+There was no pebble in my shoe.